 But first things first.
 It is necessary to comply with all the related legal aspects.

-Let’s see one by one each of the requirements to bring your family to Spain with you:
+Let’s see one by one each of the requirements to bring your relatives to the Spanish territory

 Lack of criminal background records